-The results of this first study will contribute to the design and execution of a second study under the ESI, whose primary purpose is to evaluate the comparative costs and benefits of alternative sanitation improvement options in a range of country contexts.
+The results of this first study will contribute to the design and execution of a second study under the ESI (Economics of Sanitation Initiative), whose primary purpose is to evaluate the comparative costs and benefits of alternative sanitation improvement options in a range of country contexts.
 This second study will be based on the rationale that decision-makers need to know which sanitation improvements provide the best value for money, what the overall costs and benefits are, and who is willing or able to finance the improvements.
-Taken together, these studies together will provide an improved evidence base for the efficient planning and implementation of sustainable sanitation options in the East Asia and Pacific region.
+Taken together, these studies will provide an improved evidence base for the efficient planning and implementation of sustainable sanitation options in Southeast and East Asia.